AromaKitsune/Windows-XAML-Styles/README.md

 * Navigation Bar & Command Bar:
   * Alternative button glyphs: Back, Forward, Up, More
   * Mica effect extended to the Command Bar
-  * Italicised search box text, the same way it was in Windows Vista and 7
+  * Italicised search box text - The same way it was in Windows Vista and 7
 * Details Pane:
   * Dynamic image container height
   * Removed the Share button